jbisanz/qiime2R/README.md

 * `is_q2metadata()` - A function to check if a file is a qiime2 metadata file.
 * `parse_taxonomy()` - A function to parse taxonomy strings and return a table where each column is a taxonomic class.
 * `parse_ordination()` - A function to parse the internal ordination format.
+* `read_q2biom` - A function for reading QIIME2 biom files in format v2.1

 ## Installing qiime2R